paldhous/NICAR/2017/md_raw/r-analysis.md

 This code introduces the functions `group_by()` and `summarize()`.
 The former works like `GROUP BY` in SQL, but the separate `summarize()` function makes it much easier to think about how to summarize the data.
 In SQL, you would have to work on the initial `SELECT` clause to do this.

-The entire `summarize()` function could be written on one line, but I have started a new line after each summaru statistic for clarity.
+The entire `summarize()` function could be written on one line, but I have started a new line after each summary statistic for clarity.

 In this example, we calculate the number of countries for which we have data in each year, then the maximum and minimum country-level life expectancies.
 Having done that, we use `mutate` function to calculate the range of values by subtracting the minimum from the maximum.